 The new offshore patrol vessel incorporates three new features including multi-mission bridge, multi-mission helicopter and unmanned aerial vehicle (UAV) hangar, and multi-mission bay.

 The telescopic hangar houses one NH-90 helicopter, weighing 11t, as well as one unmanned aerial vehicle (UAV), such as a Boeing ScanEagle.
 It has a 25m-long and 14.4m-wide helicopter flight deck with refuelling capability for launch and recovery of the air vehicle.
 The hangar also features a dedicated UAV workshop and a helicopter spare parts store and workshop for maintenance.

 The standard multi-mission bay is designed to hold different types of equipment required for a variety of missions.
 It stores one of the two RHIBs and accommodates up to five dedicated mission module containers, which can be loaded through the helicopter deck.
 There are also two PS and SB hatches located at the stern of the vessel to deploy equipment, such as remotely-operated underwater vehicles (ROV) and sonar.

 The command and control (C2) centre of the new OPV is placed directly next to the standard multi-mission bridge, facilitating easy and fast communication.
 It can be separated from the bridge using a blinded sliding door.
 Situational awareness in the C2 centre can be improved by lowering the sliding door.

 The Damen OPV 2600 offshore patrol vessel is fitted with one 76mm main gun and two 20mm secondary guns.

-Sensors and communication systems aboard the vessel include electro-optical (EO) fire control sensor, X- and S-band radars, surveillance radar, autopilot, speedlog, F77 communications system, echo sounder, Navtex, Gyro and Satcom C, as well as ultra high-frequency and high-frequency receivers.
+Sensors and communication systems on board the vessel include electro-optical (EO) fire control sensor, X- and S-band radars, surveillance radar, autopilot, speedlog, F77 communications system, echo sounder, Navtex, Gyro and Satcom C, as well as ultra-high-frequency and high-frequency receivers.

 The base version of the OPV 2600 vessel is powered by four engines, which have a capacity of 2,350kW each.
 It is also fitted with two 3m controllable-pitch propellers and one bow thruster with a 450kW, E-motor fixed-pitch propeller.

-The vessel has a maximum speed of 26k, a range of 7,000nm and an endurance of 40 days.
+The vessel has a maximum speed of 26k, a range of 7,000nmi and an endurance of 40 days.